Bachelor of Engineering with Honours

 All UC engineering degrees are accredited by IPENZ and all students qualify for student membership to IPENZ.

-Our graduates have a wide range of employment opportunities, from private companies and consultancies through to government agencies.
+Graduates have a wide range of employment opportunities, from private companies and consultancies through to government agencies.
 Many UC engineers progress into management.

 Find out more about what you can do with a degree from UC.

 For the full degree requirements see the Regulations for the Bachelor of Engineering with Honours.
 For more information on facilities, resources and staff, visit the College of Engineering.

 For assistance with planning your programme of study contact the Liaison Office (new students) or visit the Liaison Office’s course planning page (new students), or a College of Engineering Student Advisor (advancing students).